Subcohomology and a Livsic Theorem for Zooming Systems: Preliminaries and Main Results

-The map $f$ with an associated reference zooming measure with bounded distortion is called a \textbf{\textit{zooming map}}.
-Every non-uniformly expanding map as considered in \cite{AOS}, for example, is a zooming map.
-Theorem C in \cite{Pi1} guarantees the existence of invariant probabilities for a general measurable zooming map which are absolutely continuous with respect to the reference zooming measure with bounded distortion.
-When the map is continuous, we do not need Theorem C in \cite{Pi1} to guarantee existence of invariant measures, which are needed to use in our Theorem A. We observe that a general zooming measure does not need to have bounded distortion.
-With respect to our main result one may prove it for general measurable zooming map, but our proof needs topological exactness.
+The map $f$ with an associated zooming measure is called a \textbf{\textit{zooming system}}.
+Every non-uniformly expanding map as considered in \cite{AOS}, for example, is a zooming system.
+Theorem C in \cite{Pi1} guarantees the existence of invariant probabilities for a zooming system when the reference zooming measure has bounded distortion.
+We denote the set of all $f$-invariant Borel probability measures as $\mathcal{M}_{f}^{1}(M)$.